amosnjoroge/buckhill-qa-automation-eng-task/bugs/qa-1.md

-# Bug #4: Incorrect Navigation of Main Navigation Bar Items
+# Bug [#1](https://github.com/amosnjoroge/buckhill-qa-automation-eng-task/issues/4): None of the Main Navigation Bar Items Navigate to the Correct Page

 ## Description